In the Community

-Concord Light staff conduct a presentation for the third grade students at the Willard, Alcott, and Thoreau schools.
-The program teaches students about energy efficiency and electrical safety.
-The program includes demonstrations and other hands-on activities for the students.
+Concord Light staff conduct presentations for the third grade students at the Willard, Alcott, and Thoreau schools.
+The program teaches students about energy efficiency and electrical safety, and includes demonstrations and other hands-on activities for the students.

 Newsletters for our residential and business customers